 The Perse School, Cambridge, CB2 8QF

 Scoring: Each challenge has a pre-determined score based on its level of difficulty.
 A team’s score on each challenge is determined by the number of test cases a team’s code submission successfully passes.
-If a team submits more than one solution per challenge then the team’s score will reflect their best code submission.
+If a team submits more than one solution per challenge then the team’s score will reflect their best code submission for that challenge.
 Teams are ranked by score.
 If two or more teams achieve the same overall score, then the tie is broken by the number of points achieved on the Level 4 questions and if that is also equal, by the numbers of submissions needed to achieve those Level 4 points (less being better).
 The organising committee’s decision will be final.